After neo-Nazi posting, police in Montana town step up patrols

-The Daily Stormer article was filled with anti-Semitic slurs, and yellow stars reminiscent of the ones Jews were forced to wear by the Nazis were superimposed on photographs of the six: a lawyer, a real estate agent, a boy identified as their child, two rabbis, and an activist.
+The Daily Stormer article was filled with anti-Semitic slurs, and yellow stars reminiscent of the ones Jews were forced to wear by the Nazis were superimposed on photographs of the six: a lawyer, a real estate agent, a boy identified as their child, two rabbis and an activist.

-The police in Whitefish, Montana, said Tuesday that they have stepped up patrols and are working with the FBI after a neo-Nazi and white supremacist website listed the names and contacts of local Jews, calling on readers to “take action” against them.
+The police in Whitefish, Mont., said Tuesday they have stepped up patrols and are working with the FBI after a neo-Nazi and white-supremacist website listed the names and contacts of local Jews, calling on readers to “take action” against them.

-Lt.
-Bridger Kelch of the Police Department in the town in northwestern Montana said that the force was taking the measures after the website, The Daily Stormer, on Friday published phone numbers, work locations, email addresses, and photographs of six Flathead County residents.
-Several of those targeted were from Whitefish where Sherry Spencer, the mother of the white nationalist leader Richard B. Spencer, lives and owns a building that has been the subject of protests.
+Whitefish Police Lt.
+Bridger Kelch said police in the northwest Montana town were taking the measures after the website, The Daily Stormer, on Friday published phone numbers, work locations, email addresses and photographs of six Flathead County residents.
+Several of those targeted were from Whitefish, where Sherry Spencer, the mother of the white nationalist leader Richard Spencer, lives and owns a building that has been the subject of protests.

-The matter has been the topic of national news media articles after a local report in The Missoulian drew widespread attention on social media.
+The matter has been the topic of national news after a local report in The Missoulian drew widespread attention on social media.

-Reached by telephone, Kelch said Tuesday morning that the department was reviewing social media posts and emails directed at the six people, but that none had risen to death threats.
+Reached by telephone, Kelch said Tuesday the department was reviewing social-media posts and emails directed at the six people, but that none had risen to death threats.
 He said the department was conducting patrols, but there had been no reported confrontations in person or by telephone.
 “We have been looking at any communications,” he said.

 Most Read Stories